chinimini532/designware-i2s-ngt/README.md

 docs/   - design notes, register info, and test documentation (to be added) logs/   - dmesg traces, register dumps, and poller output (to be added)

+---

+## High-Level Overview

+This driver is based on the upstream ALSA SoC Synopsys DesignWare I²S driver and extended with:

+An optional poller mode using hrtimer to periodically check and service TX/RX FIFOs

+FIFO logging to observe TX and RX samples and ISR flags for debugging

+Optional RX→TX loopback to test the I²S path without external audio sources

+RP1-specific configuration for DMA/register mappings on CM5

+The intention is to make it easier to bring up and debug I²S on CM5 with RP1, especially when normal DMA/interrupt-driven audio paths are not fully stable yet.